Azure-Samples/acme-fitness-store/azure-container-apps/docs/10-migrate-using-az-spring-export.md

-# Migrate Azure Container Apps from Azure Spring Apps
+# Setup Azure Container Apps using `az spring export`

 ## Introduction

-This document provides instructions on how to migrate Azure Container Apps from Azure Spring Apps.
+When many applications are running on the Azure Spring Apps service, you need to set up multiple resources and configure many settings.
+This document explains how to use Azure CLI command `az spring export` to generate Bicep files from an existing Azure Spring Apps instance.

 ## Prerequisites